SMAPPNYU/pysmap/README.md

     print(tweet)
 ```

-*returns* a sample of the number of tweets you want to sample
+*returns* a collection that only returns a sample of tweets as big as the number of tweets you specified

 #get_top_entities